glwagner/WaveTransmittedTurbulence.jl/SIMULATIONS.md

 julia --project -e 'using Pkg; Pkg.instantiate()'
 ```

 You are now ready to run LES.
+If you have a nVidia GPU and a working installing of CUDA, the LES will run on the GPU.

 # Section 3: turbulence and near-inertial motion forced by growing surface waves